Donations are essential for the continuation of Irish Jesuits International's work.

 The accompaniment and support of Irish missionaries and Jesuit works abroad remain one of our key functions.
 There are currently 15 Irish Jesuits working in Africa and Asia.Learn More

-We fund programmes which are run by the Development Offices of international Jesuit Provinces, and by the Regional Offices of the Jesuit Refugee Service.
+We supported 28 partner organisations in the Global South in 2021.
+Each partner organisation is overseen by Development Offices of international Jesuit Provinces or by the Regional Country Offices of Jesuit Refugee Service.

 Jesuit Development Offices that we work with include: